C++ STL Containers

 }

-Pick the reference type with intent:
+Pick reference type with intent:

-1. for (T x : v) — copy each element.
-Use only for cheap-to-copy types (int, char).
+1. for (T x : v) — copy.
+Only for cheap-to-copy types (int, char).

 2. for (const T& x : v) — read-only, no copy.
-Default for read access.
+Default read access.

-3. for (T& x : v) — mutable reference.
-Default for write access.
+3. for (T& x : v) — mutable ref.
+Default write access.

-4. for (auto&& x : v) — universal reference; lets the loop work uniformly with proxy types like std::vector<bool> or C++20 ranges views.
+4. for (auto&& x : v) — universal ref; works with proxies (vector<bool>, C++20 views).

 2.2 Iterator-Based for